2019 PEREGRINE FALCON CLIMBING CLOSURE

 Peregrine Falcons are listed by the State of New York as an Endangered Species and we are legally obligated to protect their nesting areas at Mohonk Preserve.
 The Peregrine breeding season may possibly run through late summer.

-The Preserve has worked collaboratively with the climbing community for decades to help protect the Peregrine Falcons and appreciates their support of our conservation mission as they continue to enjoy the over 1,000 unrestricted climbing routes available at Mohonk Preserve.
+The Preserve has worked collaboratively with the climbing community for decades to help protect the Peregrine Falcons and appreciates their support of our conservation mission as they continue to enjoy the hundreds of unrestricted climbing routes available at Mohonk Preserve.

 For more information and updates, visit mohonkpreserve.org/peregrine-watch